 How long does it take to become a Bolt driver?

-DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
+DISCLAIMER: This article is not sponsored by any third party.
+It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!